zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-blades.md

 ```

-There are also several API's available to make testing common functionality within browse such as context menu commands and column picking fucntionality for more details see [Browse Scenarios](#browse).
+There are also several API's available to make testing common functionality within browse such as context menu commands and column picking functionality.

 ##### Settings Blade